Pikamuchu/pika-vscode-require-cartridge-resolve/README.md

 ## Introduction

-Provides definitions for SFRA cartridge requires in your code for quick navigation.
+Provides definitions for SFRA cartridge require files in your code for quick navigation.

 ## Features

 - Supports quick navigation on require cartridge file names on script and isml files.
 - Resolves basic cartridge hierarchy.

 ## Installing / Getting started